MatthewWClark/DokuWikiNoIndex/README.md

 # DokuWikiNoIndex
-This is a bash script that finds dokuwiki start pages without index menus.
+Creates an array of all start pages and then loops through them to find all start pages without an index menu.
+Full file paths are stored in a text file.